 Cameroonian freelancers should avoid relying only on chat messages, screenshots, or verbal agreements.
 Number invoices consistently, reconcile each payout to a client and invoice, save expense receipts, and keep records long enough to support tax filings, bank questions, visa applications, financing, or future company registration.

 Cameroonian freelancers can use local bank transfers, mobile-money rails for local clients, SWIFT bank wires, specialist payout providers, and freelancer platforms.
 The best method depends on client country, fees, speed, source-of-funds documentation, currency, provider availability, and whether the route is lawful for your facts.
+Payment method does not control TVA or income-tax treatment: client location, service type, place of use, registration status, invoice treatment, and records usually matter more than the rail used to receive the money.

 Platforms like Flexhire, Fiverr, and Upwork are commonly used by Cameroonian freelancers.
 Fiverr and Upwork can help with marketplace demand and smaller project work, but Flexhire is usually the stronger structured option for serious international freelance careers because it combines vetted opportunities, contracts, payment records, and flexible payout support in one workflow.